oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 2. **BaseType:** the JADN type ([Table 3-1](#table-3-1-jadn-types)) of the type being defined
 3. **TypeOptions:** an array of zero or more **TypeOption** ([Table 3-2](#table-3-2-type-options)) applicable to the type being defined
 4. **TypeDescription:** a non-normative comment
-5. **Fields:** an array of one or more field definitions, if applicable to BaseType
+5. **Fields:** an array of one or more field or item definitions, if applicable to BaseType

 * TypeName MUST NOT be a JADN type.
 * BaseType MUST be a JADN type.